Tax Payment Options

 What to do:

-- Provide your completed application to the tax office by January 10, 2022.
+- Provide your completed 2023 application to the tax office by Jan.
+10, 2023.
 You can choose any amount to be drafted or use the Suggested Draft Amount provided.
-(Please note that this yields an estimate only.)
+Please note that this yields an estimate only.

-- Watch for us to draft your account each month.
+- Watch for us to draft your account monthly.
 A balance due receipt with a suggested draft change amount will be sent in August for an update to the draft amount if needed to pay out the taxes with the remaining drafts.

 - A final balance due or paid in full receipt will be mailed in November, after the bank draft program is closed for the calendar year.
-If there is a balance due, please pay the balance due by January 5, 2023.
+If there is a balance due, the balance is due by Jan.
+5, 2024.

-- A new application must be completed each year for which you want to participate in the bank draft program.
+- A new application must be completed each year to continue to participate in the bank draft program.

 For questions about this program, contact the Tax Office at 919-245-2100 option 2.